namishh/com/content/blog/devlogs/pico.md

 ![img](https://u.cubeupload.com/namishhhh/20251124144129online.gif)

 Now we need enemies, that can actually shoot back.
-The most basic version was an enemy that moves to and fro horizontally on randomly selected `y-axis` and shoots bullet downwards, pretty basic.
+The most basic version was an enemy that moves to and fro horizontally on a randomly selected `y-axis` and shoots bullet downwards, pretty basic.
 Now I also wanted the same enemy but one that shoots at the player, so I added the ability to pass in custom properties when spawning an enemy.

 <br>